Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 - Specific IgE panels — to identify or rule out sensitivities to common allergens such as foods, latex, or environmental triggers

-- Serum tryptase — a marker that may be elevated following mast cell activation; baseline levels can be useful for comparison.
-Learn more about tryptase levels and anaphylaxis
+- Serum tryptase — a marker that may be elevated following mast cell activation; baseline levels can be useful for comparison

-- Hormonal panels — including progesterone and oestradiol levels
+- Hormonal panels — including progesterone and oestradiol levels, which can help map hormonal fluctuations alongside symptom patterns

 - Full blood count with differential — eosinophil levels can sometimes suggest an allergic or inflammatory component